How to Prepare the Absolute Best Veal Marsala

 Shallots are members of the onion family.
 They are much smaller than traditional-looking onions and have a paper-thin brown skin covering purple-tinged white flesh.
 They have a combination of onion-garlic flavors but are milder than either one.

 You can find them at most supermarkets, usually next to the garlic.
-You want to look for well-shaped heads that are not sprouting.
+Look for well-shaped heads that are not sprouting.
 You will find them in various sizes, so buy according to your recipe.

 What is white pepper?